ObjectOops/9SST706/speaker_notes.md

 - A lot of agencies operate under their parent federal departments or are an operational arm as in the case with the CISA and the DHS.
 - This presentation covers some of the more prevalent ones.

+## Slide 6 - CISA

+- As mentioned before, the CISA is an operational component of the DHS.
+- It protects sixteen critical infrastructure sectors as listed.
+For example, election infrastructure would fall under the government facilities sector.
+- The CISA also collaborates other government departments for these sectors, namely the departments of energy, defense, and the treasury.
+- CISA must also work with the private sector.

+- A set of CISA's core principles is called "secure by design".
+- The general premise of these principles is for manufacturers to enable all security settings by default and keep security in mind when developing their products.
+Basically, security should be part of the product, not a separate thing that consumers or other companies have to search for.
+    - They used seatbelts as an analogy.
+    - Also noted that transparency is important.
+The Common Vulnerabilities and Exposures, or CVE, record system is widely used to catalog security issues in commonly used software.
+The quicker a known issue is assigned a CVE and its record is completed accurately, the quicker people can react to mitigate it.
+- CISA has received feedback from individuals, companies, trade associations, other government agencies, and from foreign agencies too, as shown to the right.